BarbWire-1/fitbit-3D-text-TS/README.md

 also opacity/display can be applied directly (el.style...)

 ---
-The widget elements have default settings which can be overritten in resources/CSS using id/class also changes on those properties in index.view via set or in index.js are supported
+The widget elements have default settings which can be overwritten in resources/CSS using id/class also changes on those properties in index.view via set or in index.js are supported